Definitions in Child Death

 - Seeking help and displaying clingy behavior, overly friendly toward strangers

 - Observing behavior, alertness

-- The child’s illnesses are simulated, caused or maintained by a reference person.
+- The child’s illnesses are simulated, caused, or maintained by a reference person.

 Signs that a newborn was alive:

-- Positive lung float test according to Schreyer (caution: the lung float test is falsely positive with decay meaning that the liver float test is usually positive as well, with frozen lungs and after reanimation attempts; it is falsely negative in births in liquids)
+- Positive lung float test according to Schreyer (Caution: The lung float test is falsely positive with decay, meaning that the liver float test is usually positive as well with frozen lungs and after reanimation attempts.
+It is falsely negative in births in liquids)

-- positive float test of segments of the gastrointestinal tract
+- Positive float test of segments of the gastrointestinal tract

-- Navel damarcation
+- Navel demarcation

 Signs that a baby is newborn:

-- Vernix caseosa in skin folds in the groin area and the arm pits
+- Vernix caseosa in skin folds in the groin area and the armpits

 - Dried blood in hair and on the skin